darkoperator/Posh-SSH/docs/Get-SFTPItem.md

 ```

 ### -Force
-Overrite item on remote host if it already pressent.
+Overrite item on the local host if it already pressent.

 ```yaml
 Type: SwitchParameter